 The law protects people living in residential property against harassment and illegal eviction.
-It does this by making harassment and illegal eviction a criminal offence, under the Protection from Eviction Act 1977, and by enabling someone who is harassed or illegally evicted to claim damages through the civil court.
+Harassment and illegal eviction is a criminal offence under the Protection from Eviction Act 1977.

 The Protection from Eviction Act 1977 makes it an offence to: